Shantanugupta43/Satisfying-gradient-game/README.md

 # Satisfying-gradient-game using React Native expo

-A Basic React Native expo application which shifts gradience when users perform an interaction (i.e Tapping on the "Change" button).
-I have also added a sound upon interaction which users could use while making gradient shifts to make the game more satisfying and enjoyable.
+Worked on the idea of creating a Basic React Native expo application, that shifts gradience when users perform an interaction (i.e., Tapping on the "Change" button).
+The app also contains an added 'play sound' feature upon an interaction that users could utilize while making gradient shifts to make the game more satisfying and enjoyable.

 <h2> Steps to Create the application </h2>